idvorkin/idvorkin.github.io/_posts/2019-5-21-Coaching-Questions.md

 - [Dealing with Pride](/fuck-pride) - A deep dive on dealing with pride.
 - [Job Hunting](job-hunt-stress) - A deep dive on job changes

-### The big 7 questions
+### The 7 goto coaching questions

 When folks come to you questions or are stuck, that's a great time to provide rapid in the moment coaching.
-The 7 questions are a great starting point to help coachee build the required insights for coaching:
+These 7 questions are a great starting point to help coachee build the required insights for solving their own problem:

 - Open: What's on your mind?
 - Expand: What Else?